alim37/bayesrace_update/README.md

 Process map and then change iteration parameters (number of samples along centerline and number of splines) for best fit.

 ## Testing different maps
+This repo (https://github.com/f1tenth/f1tenth_racetracks) has all the F1 tracks in order to test each one.